stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 ### Shader Module

-The other component that must be implemented to render the triangle is a programmable pipeline stage to support the _vertex shader_:
+The other component that must be implemented to render the triangle is a programmable pipeline stage to support the _vertex_ and _fragement_ shaders:

 ```java
 public class Shader extends AbstractVulkanObject {